Notes on the Geography of Thailand: Chiang Rai

 Chiang Rai is the much smaller neighbor of Chiang Mai, which is roughly 100 miles to its southwest.
-Chiang Rai is close to the Mekong, however, as well as Laos and Burma, and a runway handles daily jet flights from Bangkok.
+Chiang Rai is close to the Mekong, however, as well as to Laos and Burma, and an airport handles daily jet flights from Bangkok.

-Once again, as in Bangkok, the Thais are working hard to retain Thai culture.
+Once again, as in Bangkok, the Thais are working hard to display Thai culture.

-The guide books, firmly in the death-grip of Karl Baedeker, send you without fail to the works of Thai high culture, like this meticulously maintained stupa.
+The guide books, firmly in the death-grip of Karl Baedeker, send you without fail to this meticulously maintained stupa.

 It's odd seeing a brand new old building.

 Chiang Rai's old market has not yet been upgraded for tourists.
 When it is, these cheap fabrics will be gone--available only in malls outside town.